ILIAS-eLearning/ILIAS/tests/README.md

 ## Guidelines

 ### Naming
 "Rework test names and code to tell stories."
+(Langr 2015)

 #### Class
 The filename of the test class should always be named like *\<class name of the implementation\>Test.php*.